sngando88/linear-regression-project-tutorial/README.md

 **Step 2:**

-Use the explore.ipynb notebook to find patterns and valuable information.
+Use the explore.ipynb notebook to find patterns and valuable information about relationships between features or between feature and target.

+>Hint: There are no null values

 Don't forget to write your observations.